pbtripletree/price-scraper/README.md

 ## setup

-Install dependencies `npm install`
-Run tests `npm run test`

 Create a .env file in `price-scraper` root with the following variables, you can set these to whatever you like!
 This defines the min/max timeout parameters for recursively retrying failed network requests.
+The MIN_TIMEOUT below will likely time out for the first round of requests, which is nice for demonstrating the script's robustness.

 ```
 MIN_TIMEOUT=3750
 MAX_TIMEOUT=60000
 ```

+Install dependencies `npm install`

+Run tests `npm run test`

 ## run